aparajita/capacitor-secure-storage/README.md

 # capacitor-secure-storage

-This plugin for [Capacitor 6+](https://capacitorjs.com) provides secure key/value storage on iOS and Android.
+This plugin for [Capacitor 7+](https://capacitorjs.com) provides secure key/value storage on iOS and Android.
 It was originally designed to be a companion to [@aparajita/capacitor-biometric-auth](https://github.com/aparajita/capacitor-biometric-auth/#readme) in order to securely store login credentials, but can be used to store any JSON data types.

+## BREAKING CHANGES: Upgrading from 6.x

+The minimum iOS version is now 14.0.

 ## BREAKING CHANGES: Upgrading from 5.x